-Opioids are among the most powerful drugs known to the public and cause addiction which should be treated with opioids treatment programs.
-Some common forms include hydrocodone (Vicodin), oxycodone (OxyContin, Percocet), morphine (Kadian, Avinza), codeine, fentanyl and heroin.
-Opioids come in pill forms that can be taken orally or crushed up into a powder, which can be made into a liquid for intravenous use.
-Opioids can also come in powder form.
+Opioids include illegal drugs, such as heroin; prescription pain relievers, such as hydrocodone (Vicodin), oxycodone (OxyContin, Percocet), morphine (Kadian, Avinza), and codeine; and synthetic opioids like fentanyl.
+Opioids are available in the form of pills that can be taken orally or can be crushed to form powder, which can be made into a liquid for intravenous use.
+They are also available in powder form.

 Usually prescribed for moderate to severe pain, opioids are a type of narcotic medication that can lead to dependence when taken beyond the prescribed dose and duration.
 They are relatively safe when taken for a short period of time, but their ability to reduce pain and generate euphoria makes the users susceptible to misuse.
 Opioids work by binding themselves to opioid receptors in the brain, spinal cord and other parts of the body.
 They reduce the intensity of pain signals and affect the emotional centers of the brain.
 In addition to causing sedation and relaxation, their long-term use causes constipation, slurred speech, confusion, and more.
 Respiratory depression is among the most dangerous results of opioid abuse leading to death in the worst cases.

 Owing to their addictive nature, patients may experience painful withdrawal symptoms and are more prone to relapse.
 For this reason, opioid treatment programs should not only focus on treating the physical symptoms, but also work toward bringing behavioral changes.
 A comprehensive treatment for opioid addiction involves medically assisted detox program, medication and counseling sessions.